 The third evidence comes from extra-biblical references to flying dragons and great beasts in ancient lore and painted or carved depictions of dinosaur-like animals.

 Osborne presented all three of these evidences to the kids in his audience.
-With respect to his audience, I felt his most effective slides were those which showed presumed dinosaurs drawn by people who had witnessed dinosaurs in recent, after the Noahic Flood, history.
-To the untrained eye, which definitely includes the kids in the audience and their parents, this was powerful testimony of dinosaurs living with humans.
+With respect to his audience, I felt his most effective slides were those which showed presumed dinosaurs drawn by people who had witnessed dinosaurs presumably after the Noahic Flood.
+To the untrained eye, which definitely included the kids in the audience and their parents, this seemed to be powerful testimony of dinosaurs living with humans.

 But just how convincing is this evidence?
 Not convincing at all if you spend any time looking more closely.

 Let me provide just one example.
-Below is a picture I took of one of the slides that Osborne presented in his talk.
+Below is a picture I took of one of the slides that Osborne showed in his talk.
 Notice the text and the image.
-After talking about how people have reported seeing dinosaurs, which were called dragons before the term dinosaur was coined, Osborne showed this slide and asked all the kids what they thought those long-necked creatures could be and of course all the kids yelled out in unison: dinosaurs!
+After talking about how people have reported seeing dinosaurs, which we are told were called dragons before the term dinosaur was coined, Osborne showed this slide and asked all the kids what they thought those long-necked creatures could be and of course all the kids yelled out in unison: dinosaurs!

 Are these really depictions of dinosaurs?
-To suggest they are seems very naïve since a closer inspection reason them to have little in common with everything we know about dinosaurs.
-Yet, this image has been used in thousands of LSDYEC talks and innumerable articles.
-I just wrote about this very same image being used in an ICR meme a few months ago (Can you spot the dinosaurs in this image?).
+To suggest they are seems very naïve since a closer inspection reveals that they have little in common with everything we know about dinosaurs.
+Yet, this image has been used in thousands of YEC talks and innumerable articles.
+I just wrote about this very same image being used in an Institute for Creation Research (ICR) meme a few months ago (Can you spot the dinosaurs in this image?).

 Notice the text highlights “long-necked” dragon.
 Osborne didn’t show a close-up image and he drew the inference that the simplest explanation for the images was that Egyptians knew about dinosaurs.
 Below is a closer view of that image.
 Does Osborne really believe that this is one of the best examples of evidence that humans lived with dinosaurs?